- A WordPress.com account (sign up)

 - Click the “Approve” button and wait for the connection process to finish.

-- Select your plan.
+- Select and purchase your plan (or click ‘Start with Free’).
 You will be returned to your site’s Dashboard and see the message “Your Jetpack site is ready to go!”

 - Click “Activate recommended features” (optional)